nicolecxia/Portfolio/README.md

-# 😆 Hey there!
-Glad you came!
+# 😺 Hey, Nicole's so happy you came!

 - 🎓 Post-graduate Certificate in `Mobile Application Development`, Diploma in `Software Engineer`